thekerp/Crowdsourcing-Democracy/README.md

 This is synced with [yon Github Repo.](https://github.com/thekerp/Crowdsourcing-Democracy)

+Anything merged with the master ends up here on GitBook where I send people to read and comment as someone likely first did to you.
+Set up a GitBook account to interact with public comments.
+You can also tie that to your GitHub account quite nicely.

-GitBooks pulls it's structure from the SUMMARY.md
+GitBook pulls it's structure for the Table of Contents from the SUMMARY.md

 This document right here is README.md

-Chapter is a new .md file.
+Chapter is a new .md file, titled and pointed to in SUMMARY.md

+**Try not to eff that structure up.** Minimizing maintenance is an important part of making sure I can pull off the portion of the piece where it gets all meta and I talk about how many collaborators we have on this project.

+I think that's it.

+Fork on brave soles.